rava-dosa/beautiful-jekyll/aboutme.md

 subtitle: Who am I ?
 ---

 My name is Apoorva Kumar.
-I am pursuing a Btech in Computer Science and Engineering from Indian Institute of Kharagpur, Some principles and Qualities:
+I am pursuing Btech in Computer Science and Engineering from Indian Institute of Kharagpur.
+I am in my third year.
+Some principles and Qualities:

 - I never forget my friends, ever.
 - I am blessed and flawed in magnificent ways, and they cater to each other.